Jakarta's ill-famed traffic grief to residents but boon for some

 With an average annual income of around $3,800 per head, five times the national average, migrants are pouring into Jakarta seeking a better life than would be possible as farmers or fishermen.

-“This accelerating urbanization is largely an Asian story,” said John Rossant, chairman of the New Cities Foundation.
+“This accelerating urbanisation is largely an Asian story,” said John Rossant, chairman of the New Cities Foundation.
 “There’s been nothing like this in human history.”

 Traffic-navigation app Waze is another big hit with Jakarta residents, who use it to identify the speediest routes through the congestion and to alert other users to accidents, floods and even greasy-palmed police officers standing on street corners.